 Ben Barker is a British racing driver who currently competes with Gulf Racing UK in the FIA World Endurance Championship and European Le Mans Series, driving a Porsche 911 RSR.

 Earlier in a career, he won the Formula 3 Australian Drivers Championship in 2010 and after that, he switched to sports car competitions and competed mainly with Porsches.
 He made a FIA WEC debut in 2016.

 Barker was too high for kartings

-Ben was born on April 23rd, 1991, in Cambridge, England.
+Benjamin 'Ben' Barker was born in April 1991, in Cambridge, England.
 As most of the successful race car drivers, he also started racing career in karting.
 Ben has grown very high, so his height of 193 cm represented a problem in small karts.